 BUILDING AND GROUNDS

-Art Exhibit Committee If you have an eye for art, help us display the work of local artists every sixth week.
+Art Exhibit Team If you have an eye for art, help us display the work of local artists every sixth week.
 You must be able to come consistently.
 We will train you.

 Memorial Plaque and Garden We see to it that the memorial plaque is engraved with the names of those whose loved ones would like them to be so honored.
 And we maintain the garden just outside the Gallery Door from the Sanctuary/Fellowship Hall.

 Budget Committee Our mission is to draft an annual budget, present, discuss and revise it with the Board and present it to the congregation for adoption.

 Finance Committee We oversee and report to the Board about financial matters of the UUFC.

 Investment Committee Our purpose is to review the UUFC’s mutual-fund investments and make timely recommendations to the UUFC Board for possible changes.
 We are elected by the Congregation.